unb-ppca-csw/BlockchainFrequentFlyer/README.md

 ```
 e atualize as 3 primeiras linhas com as informações coletadas na 1a parte

-5. No diretório raiz do projeto ditite:
+5. No diretório raiz do projeto digite:
 ```sh

 node init.js